 $200 x 12 months x 7years = LTV

 So if we stay in the context of a medical practice, we can automatically determine how much repeat business we can expect and how much a client is worth to our practice.

+There are some cool things we can start asking once we know our LTV.
 Is the retention period to short?
 If a patient’s average life span is 78 years, why are patients only staying with this practice for 7 years?
 Can we do anything to make it longer?
 Unless the practice a pediatric care or hospice care facility where patients naturally age out or near a military base where transfers are common; we may want to start evaluating our marketing efforts or even consider doing a survey on customer satisfaction.

 So how do we determine if we are spending too much or too little on marketing using LTV?